sinicization/postman-docs/CONTRIBUTING.md

 * Navigate to the new directory git created. `cd postman-docs`
 * Checkout the `develop` branch. `git checkout develop`
 * Run `npm install` to add all dependencies
-* Create a new branch for your work based on develop `git checkout -b <YOUR BRANCH NAME>` Your branch name should be something descriptive of the changes you wish to make, and can include the issue number this change is associated with.
-Example: `feature/1234-update-mock-api-docs`
+* Create a new branch for your work based on develop `git checkout -b <YOUR BRANCH NAME>` Your branch name should be something descriptive of the changes you wish to make, and can include the issue number this change is associated with. 示例: `feature/1234-update-mock-api-docs`
 * Make your changes.
 The Learning Center's documentation is built from the `.md` files in the `/src/pages/docs` folder of the repo
 * Check your files against our markdown guidelines by running `npm run test:mdlint` and resolve any errors
 * When you're ready to apply your changes, push your changed files to your forked repo